JocaPC/jquery-view-engine/docs/index.md

     Tags: ["View engine", "JavaScript", "SPA"]
 }
 ```
-This can be local JavaScript variable or object fetched from REST API via Ajax call.
+This can be local JavaScript variable or an object fetched from a REST API via Ajax call.

 The result that you would like to see is:
 ```html